clstevenson/Challenge-1/README.md

   - ALTs were added to all images to improve accessibility
   - CSS file was reorganized to improve maintainability
   - descriptive comments were added to HTML and CSS files

+The final version is deployed on GitHub Pages at https://clstevenson.github.io/Challenge-1/.
+Note that this is a fictional web page and company (so far as I know).
+This is an assignment for Coding Bootcamp.